losrobbos/react-native-guide/README.md

 But if we do not use cookies for exchanging the token anymore - how do we then receive the token from the API - and the other way round - how do we send our token to the API on each request?

-There is another very common technique for exchanging tokens in the web using "HTTP headers".
+There is another very common technique for exchanging tokens in the web using "HTTP headers" instead of cookies.
 It is actually quite straight-forward.

 Following some resources where you can check how to do Auth between Frontend & API using headers.